phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 #### Technical information

 ##### Software
-* Progressive Web Application (PWA) communicating with the hardware through the johnny5 javascript library.
+* Progressive Web Application (PWA) communicating with the hardware through the johnny5 javascript library and wi-fi enabled Arduinos to enable real-time communication.
 * 24/7 remote access from any internet enabled browser
 * Cross platform, single codebase, automatically updating software
 * Optional manual & semi-automatic modes enable more interactive growing
+* Branding of all social media accounts in line with the company website.
+* Secure integration with a 3rd party cloud hosted database

 For the technology stack, a PWA was chosen to ensure maximum accessibility.
 Users can check their plant status regardless of the device, so long as they have can access a web browser.
 Each PlantIO system comes with it's own Raspberry Pi Zero W allowing it to connect wirelessly to the internet, and Arduino controllers are used to turn the PlantIO signals into actions.

-The user can monitor their plant at any point using the PWA from any device with a web browser.
 The PWA communicates with the PlantIO hardware, which takes the form of a blackout growing box housing LED lights for complete control of lumen levels, an aeroponic atomiser nozzle for accurate delivery of food and thermostatically controlled heater to maintain the optimum ambient temperature.

 ##### Hardware
 * Custom built blackout enclosure extends to any plant size and ensures complete separation of light from plant roots.